CunnyCorp/Psyop/README.md

 * Nuker

-    A very fast nuker for clearing out terrain
+    Fastest nuker available for clearing out terrain on 9b9t

 * GrimBunnyHop

-    Bypasses the Grim AC movement checks for a fast working bunnyhop
+    Bypasses the Grim AC movement checks for a fast, working bunnyhop

 * Printer

     Automatic printer designed specifically for the creation of maparts, probably the best public printer for 9b9t

-* AttackBurst
+* BetterSigns

-    Mace based combat module made to fast and efficiently break your opponents armor
+    Lets the player both log signs and render signs they are looking at in their HUD

 * BetterTab

     Our own take on the Better Tab module, much more customizable than what other clients offer

+* BetterShulkers

+     Displays more information about shulkers in the HUD, also lets you display the majority item in shulkerboxes

+* MapDisplay

+     Displays maps in GUI's

+* InvisibleFrames

+     Makes the background of a item frame transparent when they have an item in them

 * AntiKb

     Removes knockback from the player